 Ferrets will kill any rats they find and deter new rats.
 Since ferrets are among nature’s most prolific rat killers, rodents know better than to go anywhere near your home.

-Rats have a good sense of smell and can pick up the odor of ferret urine.
+Rats have a keen sense of smell and can detect the odor of ferret urine.
 Keeping a pet ferret on your property can be an effective rat deterrent.

 Are Rats Scared of Ferrets?

 Rats are terrified of ferrets.
-In fact, according to Behavioral Neuroscience, the smell of ferrets will trigger the release of stress hormones in rats.
+According to Behavioral Neuroscience, the smell of ferrets will trigger the release of stress hormones in rats.

 This includes the following stress hormones:

-Rats will avoid spaces where ferrets are located.
-Even if there’s ample food, they’ll opt for another home rather than risking an encounter with their natural enemy.
+Rats will avoid areas where ferrets are located.
+Even with ample food, they’ll choose another home rather than risk encountering their natural enemy.

 Will the Smell of Ferrets Keep Rats Away?